MoeinT/AZ-104/README.md

  - ```Logical Operator```
  - ```Effect```

+### Scopes for Azure Policy
+Once business rules have been formed, you can define policies for any resource that Azure support, i.e., management groups, subscriptions, resource groups or individual resource.
+Note that Azure policy exclusions cannot be set at the management group level.

 # Monitor and back up Azure resources
 ## Configure file and folder backups
 Azure backup replaces your off-site or on-premise backup solution with cloud-based solution that's secure, cost-effective and reliable.